shavitush/bhoptimer/README.md

 }
 ```
 2. Copy the desired .smx files to your plugins (addons/sourcemod/plugins) folder
+2.1.
+Copy shavit.games.txt to /gamedata if you have DHooks installed.
 3. Restart your server.

 # Required plugins: